andrewvy/chrome-remote-interface/README.md

-# ChromeRemoteInterface
+# Chrome Remote Interface

-This library provides an Elixir Client to the [Chrome Debugging Protocol](https://chromedevtools.github.io/devtools-protocol/) with a small layer of abstraction for Session/Page management.
+This library provides an Elixir Client to the [Chrome Debugging Protocol](https://chromedevtools.github.io/devtools-protocol/) with a small layer of abstraction for Session and Page Pooling management.

 ## Usage